homes32/pebakery-docs/Commands/Interface/Echo.md

 # Echo

-Display a message in the processing window while the plugin is running.
-This message will persist until another message is displayed or the plugin execution finishes.
+Display a message in the processing window while the script is running.
+This message will persist until another message is displayed or the script execution finishes.

 ## Syntax